KurtRoepke/File-Server-Setup/README.md

-Log  on to the user with permissions and go to file manager go to this pc and type in the folder path.
+Log  n to the user with permissions and go to file manager go to this pc and type in the folder path.
 <img src="Images/21.png" height="70%" width="70%" />